lakscastro/stupidblocker/README.md

 1. Download this repo as zip
 2. Extract content to a folder `stupidblocker`
 3. Chrome -> `chrome://extensions` -> Load unpacked
-4. Select the `stupicblocker` folder
+4. Select the `stupidblocker` folder

 ## What is it